XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 - input_file (str) - The data file path to be processed.
 - output_file (str) - The file path where the processed data stored.
-- merge (boolean) - True: merge the individuals' lists into one list

 ##### 2.1.3.3 Return

-- result (ndarray) - A 2-dimension array indicating the result table with indivisual id and corresponding list of jump lengths.
+- result (ndarray) - A 2-dimension array indicating the result table with individual id and corresponding list of jump lengths.

 #### 2.1.4 Home Location

 ##### 2.1.4.1 Description

 This function compute the home location of a set of individuals.
+The home location is defined as the location `v` for every individual `u` visits most during nighttime.

 ##### 2.1.4.2 Arguments